 Fishing is king on Gasparilla Island and the silver kings are at the top of the angler’s bucket list.
 Tarpon put up a brilliant fight making them a coveted gamefish to catch and release.
 With the tarpon habitat under pressure from developers, the Boca Grande fishing guides have teamed with the Lemon Bay Conservancy and Boca Grande Area Chamber of Commerce in working to conserve the species and its fisheries.

 No mention of Boca Grande attractions can omit the famed Gasparilla Inn & Club, which also operates the Inn’s Dining Room, the Inn Bakery, The Beach Club and the historic Pink Elephant restaurant.

 The Gasparilla Inn & Club is the hub of the Boca Grande economy.
-It attracts visitors the world over to its Pete Dye-designed championship golf course, croquet and tennis courts, world-class cuisine seen to by executive chef Seth Shipley and staff, and the green, pink and white-striped rooms that take visitors back to the best of Old Florida.
+It attracts visitors the world over to its Pete Dye-designed championship golf course, croquet and tennis courts, world-class cuisine, and the green, pink and white-striped rooms that take visitors back to the best of Old Florida.

 For more information on Boca Grande, go to bocagrandechamber.net.